nyx-project/vyhub-documentation/docs/guide/api.md

 # API

 Your VyHub instance comes with a fully fetched REST API.
+You can use the API to create custom integrations or to automate tasks (like invoice download for your bookkeeping).

 The API is accessible under `https://api.vyhub.app/{instance_name}/v1`